prestsoftware/prest/docs/src/workspace/index.rst

               * **Consistency analysis**: details :ref:`here <budgetary-consistency-tip>`.

-   * **Export**: This allows for exporting the selected dataset in .xlsx or .csv format.
+   * **Export**: this allows for exporting the selected dataset in .xlsx or .csv format.

      Special remarks for this option: